Cremation Urn 101

 Most cremation jewelry is designed to be worn, but the pieces make for very beautiful home display features as well.
 Many families purchase optional dome display cases made of glass or very sturdy plastic and designed to feature the piece in a very elegant way while simply resting on a shelf in any home.
 These domes can be sealed permanently in the event the family does not intend to wear the cremation jewelry piece itself, but many cremation jewelry owners choose to leave the dome unsealed so that they always have the option of removing the jewelry to wear on special occasions such as family gatherings and special anniversaries.
 These domes are often adorned with beautifully crafted bronze plaques that include the name and dates of the deceased as well as, if space permits, a few words of remembrance.

 For those who intend to wear their cremation jewelry, the pieces are almost always designed with discretion in mind.
-The makers of cremation jewelry realize that the decision to use cremation jewelry is a deeply personal that it is not without its tinge of un comfortableness, so, in the vast majority of cases, cremation jewelry is designed so that, if need be, only the wearer will know its contents.
+The makers of cremation jewelry realize that the decision the use this special jewelry is deeply personal and that it is not without its tinge of discomfort, so in the vast majority of cases, cremation jewelry is designed so that, if need be, only the wearer will know its contents.
 A few of the pieces, particularly the wooden cremation jewelry and the cobalt blue glass pieces discussed above, do display the remains by the very nature of their design, but, again, the vast majority of cremation jewelry is, when it comes to the design, very discrete about the fact that it stores a loved one's remains.
-A good number of the smaller pieces, in fact, are designed with the idea that an owner might with to wear the piece underneath his or her clothing so that, even the fact that jewelry is being worn is hidden from public view.
+A good number of the smaller pieces, in fact, are designed with the idea that an owner might want to wear the piece underneath his or her clothing so that, even the though the jewelry is being worn, it is hidden from public view.
 People who have chosen to exercise this discreet use of cremation jewelry have reported over the years that the idea of carrying a loved one's ashes secretly next to one's heart can be a thrilling emotional experience that emphasizes the wondrously comforting spiritual nature of cremation jewelry.

 Compliments to Cremation Jewelry